Why Is My AC Is So Loud?

 1. Loose Parts

 Typically, humming noises are not indicators of serious issues with your AC.
 A humming noise could be due to vibrations of loose parts, such as a panel on your AC coming loose, motor blades, fan blades, or refrigerant piping.
 Some loose parts in your AC can be harmless and easily tightened or put back into place, whereas other parts coming loose can be a more serious problem.
-Any loose parts can turn into greater problems if not taken care of.
+Any loose parts can escalate into bigger problems if not addressed.

 2. Broken or Detached Parts

 A broken or detached part will make a banging noise that sounds like it’s coming from inside your unit.
 Parts that could be broken or detached include a piston pin, connecting rod, crankshaft, an unbalanced internal blower, or a number of other internal parts.
-If a part of a compressor is broken or detached, it’s very likely the compressor will need replacing.
+If a part of a compressor is broken or detached, it’s likely the compressor will need to be replaced.

 3. Failing Thermostat or Defective Control

-It’s normal to hear a clicking sound when your AC turns on or off, but is unusual to hear clicking noises during normal operation.
-Once your AC is on, if the clicking happens frequently, it could indicate that you have a failing thermostat or defective control, which is usually a result of electrical issues.
-Electrical issues can lead to not only costly but dangerous problems so it’s important to address these with a professional if the clicking sounds continue.
+It’s normal to hear a clicking sound when your AC turns on or off, but it’s unusual to hear clicking noises during normal operation.
+Once your AC is on, frequent clicking may indicate a failing thermostat or a defective control, typically due to electrical issues.
+Electrical issues can lead to not only costly but also dangerous problems, so it’s important to address these with a professional if the clicking sounds continue.

 4. Displaced or Loosened Fan Blades